Xilinx/Embedded-Design-Tutorials/docs/Introduction/Versal-EDT/docs/7-system-design-example-ssit-device.rst

 2. To get started, add an IP from the IP catalog by clicking the **Add IP** button.

-3. In the search box, type CIPS to find the Control, Interfaces and Processing System.
+3. In the search box, type CIPS to find the Control, Interfaces, and Processing System.

 4. Double-click the **Control, Interface & Processing System IP** to add it to the block design.
 The CIPS IP core appears in the diagram view, as shown in the following figure: